na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
 **EVENT GUIDE FOR THE CARD GAME:**
 Do 1 card and refresh (higher rate of eligma) or pull until you get 1 gold/purple card (higher rate of T3/T4 artifacts).
 That's it.
-It's not rocket science stop asking.
+Just b urself bro, it's not rocket science.
+Stop asking.

 No, it is not too late to play the game.
 The best time to start is now.
 Not just a reroll guide.